 How to compare 40-year home loans

 You should always take time to compare mortgage offerings from different providers.
 The key points to consider while comparing loans include:

-- Choose a loan type that fits your budget: If you want control over your repayments for the first few years of your loan, then a fixed rate option may work well for you.
-Whereas if you want to take advantage of favourable market conditions, you may want to opt for a variable rate.
-The important thing is to consider any ongoing fees that may eat into your budget as well.
+- Choose a loan type that fits your budget.
+If you want control over your repayments for the first few years of your loan, then a fixed rate option may work well for you.
+If you want to take advantage of favourable market conditions, you may opt for a variable rate.
+The important thing is to consider any ongoing fees that may eat into your budget.